ruhoDev/podcast-review-prototype/README.md

 - Edit and delete comments
 - Click on comments to jump to their timestamp in the video
 - Comments are persisted using localStorage
+- Fully responsive design for mobile, tablet, and desktop

 ## Tech Stack